Data Backup and Restoration¶

 Is my data being backed up?¶

-We schedule backups of our central servers (myrtle, raptor etc.) every night.
+We schedule backups of our central servers (myrtle, raptor, HPC etc.) every night.
 However, on rare occasions things do go wrong, so sometimes a night is missed.
 The central file-servers also have on-disk snapshots taken a few times during the day.

-To ensure that your data is backed up please ensure that it is saved on to Computer Science managed filestore (see: Available filestore).
+To ensure that your data is backed up please ensure that it is saved on to School of Computing managed filestore (see: Available filestore).

 Saving data onto your local hard drive is at your own risk.
 We cannot restore data from a failed hard drive.

 I have deleted some data.
 How can I get it back?¶